ubolakes/cva6_te_connector/README.md

 # CVA6 Trace Encoder Connector

-Since the CVA6 core does not produce the required signals for the Trace Encoder, a specific interface is required to make the two communicate.
-The module that makes the core and the Trace Encoder communicate is the *cva6_te_connector*.

 According to the *E-Trace specification*, the mandatory inputs the *Trace Encoder* takes in are the following:

 - *itype*, the termination type, so what the last instruction is;